 - Early diagnosis can be difficult.
 If you have had medical advice and are still worried, get medical help again

-- Carry one of our free signs and symptoms cards with you- Call 0808 80 10 388 or download our signs and symptoms app
+- Carry one of our free signs and symptoms cards with you- Call 0808 80 10 388 or download our meningitis symptoms mobile optimised images and videos

 If you are in the UK, you can contact your GP or in an emergency, go to the nearest accident and emergency department or dial 999.